 How does two-factor authentication work?

-The additional security check normally appears after a user has inputted their username and password.
-A system will first validate that the account exists, and, if it's flagged for two-factor authentication, will then prompt the user to perform an additional action.
-This is done either through a third-party provider, such as Duo Security, or as part of a company's internal checks, such as Google.
+The additional security check normally appears after the user has submitted their username and password.
+Once the system checks that the account exists, it will then ask the user to perform an additional action.

 Is two-factor authentication safe?

-Authentication via text message is vulnerable to interception and spoofing by hackers, particularly if they can hijack an account that supports a person's mobile number.
+For example, authentication via text message is vulnerable to interception and spoofing by hackers, particularly if they can hijack an account that supports a person's mobile number.
+Various account recovery processes for lost passwords can also be harnessed by hackers to work around two-factor authentication.

 And sophisticated malware that has infected computers and mobile devices can redirect authentication messages and prompts to a device belonging to a hacker, rather than the legitimate account holder, thereby working within but also around two-factor authentication.

-While two-factor authentication may not be quite the security silver bullet it was once expected to be, it's still an important area of security and access control to keep in mind when procuring and setting up services for your business or personal life, because the more hurdles you can put in the hackers way, the less likely they are to target you.
+While 2FA may not be quite the security silver bullet it was once expected to be, it's still an important area of security and access control to keep in mind when procuring and setting up services for your business or personal life, because the more hurdles you can put in the hackers' way, the less likely they are to target you.